782618297/io_scene_scs/Prefab-Locators.md

 **Intervals/Distances [G,O,R,O]**

 Properties defining intervals/distances for each state of traffic semaphore.
-Enabled only if you don't use "(use profile)" type of traffic semaphore.
+Enabled only if type of traffic semaphore is not "(use profile)".

 **Cycle Delay**

 Property defining delay for which each semaphore cycle will be delayed before starting again.
-Enabled only if you don't use "(use profile)" type of traffic semaphore.
+Enabled only if type of traffic semaphore is not "(use profile)".

 ## Navigation Point